MrPaulAlbert/saywhat/README.md

 5_3_23 Simpsons Master.xslx – Spreadsheet containing the various Simpson’s Index of Similarity calculation measures developed showing data and an overview tab summarizing results.
 Not all measures were discussed in the talk.

-Scrape Master – Spreadsheet containing results from original web scrape of the catalog using a tool called Octoparse.
+12_11_21 DO Scrape Data.xlsx – Spreadsheet containing results from original web scrape of the catalog using a tool called Octoparse.
+Additional fields were added based on text analysis.
+This file contains all the seals that were available through the website on 12/11/21.
+Note, this file contains multiple rows for some seals.
+If a seal was said to belong to multiple centuries, it was given a row for each century.
+(22.5K rows)

-Single Record Abbreviated Master – Spreadsheet containing one row per seal giving different Century Max and Century Min values.
+Single Record Abbreviated Master – Spreadsheet containing the subset of seals used for latest analysis (seals with complete inscriptions in Greek from 6th through 12the century).
+One row per seal giving different Century Max and Century Min values.
 Used in the early part of my latest work but then I began working with Duplicate Record Master.

 Duplicate Record Master – Spreadsheet containing multiple rows for seals.
 Used in the final part of the latest work.
 If a seal was said to belong to “10th/11th” century, the seal was given one row for 10th and one row for 11th.
 The field “Simple Seal Count Avg” would then give the seal a weight of 0.5 for the 10th century and a weight of 0.5 for the 11th century.